Tips on how to write the best business plan ever

 A clear purpose

 Poor market research is the weak link in many business plans.
-For help, read our guide to doing your own market research and ensure you’ve got a good handle on:
+Ensure you’ve got a good handle on:

 - market and broader economic conditions and trends